 - Career preparation within the company—and beyond

-- Respect everyone by showing up and being present; I admire a closed laptop during a meeting
+- Be present and engaged (I admire a closed laptop during a meeting)

-- Give feedback that’s compassionate, candid, and specific
+- Provide feedback that’s compassionate, candid, and specific

 One-on-ones.
 This is your time.
-We’ll look at your recent accomplishments and what you’re looking forward to.
-But other topics are up to you—your projects, career goals, team conflicts, professional and personal highlights…
+We’ll look at your current workload and check in on your long-term development—career goals, team conflicts, professional and personal highlights…

 Team huddles.
 This is our time.
-We’ll roundtable what we’re working on then workshop ideas, discuss industry hot topics, or try out skill-building activities.
+We’ll a do roundtable and then workshop concepts, discuss industry hot topics, and stay fresh with skill-building activities.

 Office hours.
 I have an open-door policy.
 (I was a teacher, after all.)
-Stop by my desk or pop into my Zoom—so we can go over designs and content.
+Stop by my desk or pop into my virtual room if you need anything.
 First come, first serve.
 Bring guests, like fellow designers or researchers, if that’s your fancy.

-I’ve been told these assessments reflect me comically well.
+I’ve been told these assessments reflect me well.

 TLDR: I’m a gregarious optimist who takes pride in my work.
-I’ll be the first one to raise my hand, dig in, and bring people together.
 Add a pinch of a “yes, and” philosophy from my theatre days.
-My favorite moments are having a blast team building and the take-a-deep-breath conversations about what’s hard and real.
+My favorite moments are having fun team building as well as the take-a-deep-breath conversations about what’s hard and real.

-If you’re a coworker, I’d love your feedback.
+If you’re one of my reports, I’d love your feedback.
 It’s important to me that I actually live up to these values.

 If you’re a fellow manager, chat with me about your own secret sauce.
 There’s so many ways to lead—let’s keep each other fresh.